 with access to quality resources and experienced teachers

-Ask yourself an even more important question: do you really need to reach full proficiency to attain your goals?
-You could, for instance, learn how to speak conversational French much faster before speaking French fluently.
-Or if you have an interest in French gastronomy or history, start by learning vocabulary that is meaningful to you.
+So do you really need to reach full proficiency to attain your goals?
+If you have an interest in French gastronomy or history, start by learning vocabulary that is meaningful to you.

 And in order to set your objectives, it would be useful to know your level in French, according to the Common European Framework of Reference for Languages.